 RECBC will continue to be responsible for issuing notices of hearing and disciplinary decisions.

-If you have any questions about reporting a concern or investigation processes, please contact [email protected] — will open in a new tab to reach a Professional Standards Advisor.
+If you have any questions about reporting a concern or investigation processes, please contact [email protected] to reach a Professional Standards Advisor.

 The BC government is inviting feedback from the public on two consultations that are part of the efforts to combat money laundering, fraud and tax evasion in this province.
 Both consultations are open until mid-March.